-So what is Skyrunning, and do you get started?
-Well essentially it is a fusion of mountain running, both on and off trails, with easy mountaineering and scrambling.
-So to get started we need to be good at both, with all the skills and equipment needed to travel through the mountains as runners, as well as solid movement skills over broken rock and easy climbing terrain.
+Skyrunning is a fusion of mountain running, both on and off trails, with easy mountaineering and scrambling, so to get started we need to be good at both; With all the skills and equipment needed to travel through the mountains as runners, as well as solid movement skills over broken rock and easy climbing terrain.
 Route finding skills on steep ground and knowing how to plan a route are also essential.

 This course is designed for mountain runners who are ready for an adventure.
 A good head for heights and some scrambling experience are helpful.
 If in doubt give us a call.

-As well at technique out on the hill we will look at how to train for Skyrunning, including a strength and conditioning session.
-Learning the importance of staying strong and injury free for those long climbs and pounding descents.
+As well as technique out on the hill we share ideas about how to train for skyrunning, including strength and conditioning advice, helping you to learn the importance of staying strong and injury free for those long climbs and pounding descents.

 For this course we will work in groups of no more than 4 per instructor, so that we can really look after you all well and tailor the routes to your needs.

 |18&19 May||£225||Places available||Book now|